 Travelling with Niagara Specialized Transit

-On the day of their ride, customers are required to:
+On the day of the ride, customers are required to:

-- Make a note of their confirmed pick-up time
+- Make a note of their confirmed pick-up window

-- Be at an accessible location at the beginning of the designated pick-up window
+- Be at an accessible location at the beginning of the scheduled pick-up window

-Please note that riders who are not available during the pick-up window will be charged for the missed trip.
-We cannot guarantee that another trip (for an additional fare) can be booked on the same day.
+Riders who are not available during the pick-up window will be charged for the missed trip.
+We can't guarantee that another trip (for an additional fare) can be booked on the same day.

 - Riders must wear their seatbelts, unless medically excused